Saturday, April 26, 2025

 Adrienne Adams is a 64 year old Speaker of the New York City Council.
 Her district includes the Queens borough neighborhoods of Jamaica, Rochdale Village, Richmond Hill and South Ozone Park.
 I'm sure she would be fine.
 She seems like the uninteresting type of person we need to just get things done.
 I'll probably include her in my 5 for the democratic primary.

 My 9 year old daughter wants to vote for Jessica Ramos based on looks and gender.
 She also liked Adrienne Adams.
 She favors women.
 Ramos is a 38 year old state senator who represents Corona, Elmhurst, East Elmhurst, and Jackson Heights.
 She was born at Elmhurst Hospital and grew up in Astoria.
 She has Colombian heritage.
 She quit Hofstra to work for New York City Council Member Hiram Monserrate.
 I'm not sure why she didn't get the Working Families endorsement.
 She's had high level communications jobs, and is journalists go to hispanic politician.
+Zohran Mamdani recommends everyone else on my list but her.

 Brad Lander is the 55 year old Comptroller for NYC.
 He grew up in St. Louis in a Jewish family.
 He got a masters degree in anthropology in London, and urban planning from Pratt.
 He is described as a progressive.
 He's been on the city council.
 Seems like a competent government worker, he's probably going to make my top 5 for the democratic primary.